-My name’s Josep Marti and I’m the founder of Polyglot Panda, the language learning system that is helping people all around the globe to reach their goals with 🇪🇸Spanish🇪🇸.
+My name’s Josep Marti and I’m the founder of Polyglot Panda, a language learning method that is helping people all around the globe to reach their goals with Spanish.

 Are you curious about the languages I speak?
 Here it goes: Spanish, English, Esperanto, Italian and Valencian.
 And now I’m learning my 6th language which is French.
 If you want to see me speaking is all these languages, check out this video.